 Just a couple of years later, however, Antonio Conte’s hair is looking thick and full again.
 In this postcard from Juventus, there’s no visible hair loss at his temples or a receding hairline.
 Could he have already had a hair transplant here?
 It’s certainly possible, but it could also be due to clever styling skills and slicking back his hair.
 There are ways to hide thinning hair with different hairstyles, especially in photographs.

 Moving forward to 2007: Antonio Conte is now manager of Arezzo.
 He’s rocking a shaved head – quite well, we have to say – for his first football manager role.
 It seems like he’s embracing the shaved head as many men do when suffering from male pattern baldness.

-However, he may actually have had a hair transplant here.
+But, like fellow PL manager Jurgen Klopp’s hair transplant, Conte may have undergone a hair transplant as he transitioned to management.
 If you look closely at his scalp, there are signs he’s had a hair transplant.
 There appears to be regrowth across the whole of his scalp.
 With no scars visible, it seems likely he had a FUE (Follicular Unit Extraction) hair transplant.
 This one day hair transplant procedure leaves no visible scarring, unlike FUT (Follicular Unit Transplantation), which is slightly more invasive.
-We’ll go into more details about FUT and FUE later in the article.

 Seen here celebrating after Juventus’s 3-1 win against Atalanta in the Serie A match, Antonio Conte is now sporting a full head of hair.
 Compared to his significant hair loss in 1994, he now has a thick mane of hair that rivals his hair at the age of 20.
 In our expert opinion, he’s pretty likely to have undergone some sort of hair transplant procedure by 2012.
 Otherwise, that’s a very miraculous level of hair regrowth.